 You can check the balance (hours) at the top menu.
 If for whatever reason you want to change to another tutor, you can contact the customer support chat and they will transfer the remaining hours to your new tutor.

-He is a native Spanish speaker and speaks fluent English and have 6 years of experience in teaching.
-He’s very polite and well prepared, though I didn’t expect him to look up the synonym for fortnight’s time 😀
+He is a native Spanish speaker and speaks fluent English and has 6 years of experience in teaching.
+He’s very polite and well prepared, though I didn’t expect him to look up the synonym for fortnight’s time.

 The session was like having a lesson in a traditional classroom.
 I felt like a kid because I was asked to read the instructions and the questions repeatedly.
 I get that he wanted to know my pronunciation, so a couple of times is ok, but the entire session?
 I knew that he knew my pronunciation is good because he complimented it a few times.

 Actually, I was hoping he would use something else (not a book) and add a variety of methods to his teaching because after all, it’s an online lesson.
 Other than that, he’s good and I know I can’t expect him to be perfect from the beginning, so I’m sure everything will get better next time.

 The one thing that bothers me the most is the Skype connection which was really frustrating.
 It got cut twice, in the middle of the lesson and towards the end of the lesson.
 I wonder how convenient would it be if Preply has their own Skype-kind-of-software.